-Many partners decide to simply sell their home when they split.
+Many partners decide to simply sell their homes when they split.
 This decision is usually the result of spouses making the choice to downsize their lifestyles.
 For a single adult, unless kids are involved, the amount of space previously shared between the couple is not so significant.
 For any single parent, the cost of maintaining the home and mortgage is often too severe.
 With many little expenses and headaches that can surface while trying to do an equity buyout, there’s no doubt a straightforward sale makes sense.

 The only case where selling your home might be difficult is if the figure that’s owed is more than the sale amount.
-The “negative equity,” which is anything left owing, will be a liability for the both of you.
+The “negative equity,” which is anything left owing, will be a liability for both of you.
 If possible, you might want to settle the sale process quicker through a cash buyer.
-These buyers can help you skip the home inspection charge, avoid realtor fees and simplify the whole transfer of ownership.
+These buyers can help you skip the home inspection charge, avoid realtor fees, and simplify the whole transfer of ownership.

-Remain Responsible while Divorcing
+Remain Responsible While Divorcing